saranshkarira/mirror/_posts/2018-10-2-Father-to-Son-Part-I.md

 layout: post
 title: Father to Son: Part I
 ---
-# Father to Son: Part I
+# Father to Son : Part I
-Practical advices to training your deep models efficiently
+*Practical advices to train your deep models efficiently*

 One should approach modeling with a principle rather than a technique, a principle not only encompasses the techniques but also creates better grounds for creating new techniques.
 One such principle is "Going from simple to complex", i.e. create a simpler version, make it work and introduce complexity on top of it.

 **Tip** : Always keep a copy of these simpler but working basis versions(And create new ones on top of it) such as CNNs, LSTMs etc with all the basic training and logging processes.
 Makes your life faster.